Subestro/RedBot-Cogs/README.rst

    This cog was inspired by `Welcome-Bot <https://github.com/hattvr/Welcomer-Bot>`_.

-   NOTE: If the welcome channel hasn't been set or if the server owner's account has been deleted, the bot will send a message to the server owner reminding them to set the welcome channel.
+   NOTE: If the welcome channel hasn't been set, the bot will send a message to the server owner reminding them to set the welcome channel.